redu95/Club-Management-System/README.md

 ## Configuration
 Configure MySQL database:
     Create a database named 'club'.
+    Edit the code to set the database url, username and password to yours.
     Use the provided schema files for table creation: club.mwb for the overall schema.
             login.sql for the 'loginuser' table.